prs513rosewood/MolecularDynamics/_project/milestone04.md

     }
 };
 ```
-The [`const` qualifier](https://en.cppreference.com/w/c/language/const) tells behind `nb_atoms` tells the compiler that this method does not change
-the state of the `Atoms` object.
+The [`const` qualifier](https://en.cppreference.com/w/c/language/const) behind `nb_atoms` tells the compiler that this method does not change the state of the `Atoms` object, i.e. the value of `positions`, `velocities` and `forces` are not affected by a call to `nb_atoms`.
 Place this data structure in a separate header file, e.g. `atoms.h`.
 We had already discussed in [Milestone 3] that the types should reside in their own
 header, e.g. `types.h`.
 You can then simply include them in `atoms.h` by placing `#include "types.h"` somewhere at the beginning of the file.

-### Function signature
+Make sure all header files have [header guards](https://en.wikipedia.org/wiki/Include_guard).

+### Signature of the function that computes the interatomic potential

 Implement the Lennard-Jones potential.
 We suggest a function with the following signature:
 ```c++
 double lj_direct_summation(Atoms &atoms, double epsilon = 1.0, double sigma = 1.0);
 ```
-This signature defines default parameters for `epsilon` and `sigma`, i.e. they do need to be specified.
-It directly modifies the forces in `atoms.forces`.
+This signature defines default parameters for `epsilon` and `sigma`, i.e. they need to be specified only if they differ from unity.
+The function directly modifies the forces in `atoms.forces`.
 The return value of this function is the potential energy.
 Place this function in its own source and
 header file, e.g. `lj_direction_summation.h` and `lj_direct_summation.cpp`.

 ### Testing the implementation